Four-day workweek: United Kingdom

-A first for a UK local body, South Cambridgeshire District Council (SCDC) opted to proceed with the experiment of a four-day workweek (30-hour workweek) for roughly 470 desk-based employees.
-Staff will receive the same full-time compensation during the trial, which will last three months starting in January 2023.
+A first for a UK local body, South Cambridgeshire District Council (SCDC) opted to proceed with the experiment of a four-day (30-hour) workweek for roughly 470 desk-based employees, who received the same full-time compensation during the trial, planned to last three months starting in January 2023.
 The decision, according to council leader Bridget Smith, will improve employee welfare.
 Joe Ryle, director of the 4 Day Week Campaign, said: "The decision by South Cambridgeshire District Council to outline plans to become the first ever UK local authority to trial a four-day week is historic and should be applauded."
 However, Anthony Browne, South Cambridgeshire MP, criticised the move, accusing the SCDC of "charging the taxpayer for the privilege".
 The district council had planned extend its trial until April 2024 but in June 2023 local government minister, Lee Rowle, ordered that the council the end the trial because it was not permitted under the Local Government Act.
 In the face of opposition from Conservative ministers, backed by the TaxPayers' Alliance, shorter hours are to be introduced in neighbouring Cambridge city council, and eight other English councils are said to be considering testing shorter working weeks.
 Glasgow city council was monitoring the pilot programmes and described the four-day working week as "an aspirational position".

-Regarding the 4 Day Week Global trial organised by think-tank Autonomy and researchers at Boston College and the universities of Cambridge and Oxford, the trial involved 61 companies and almost 3,000 workers The trial's findings suggest that more than nine out of 10 companies that adopted a four-day working week in the UK will continue to use the more flexible way of operating.
+Regarding the 4 Day Week Global trial organised by think-tank Autonomy and researchers at Boston College and the universities of Cambridge and Oxford, the trial involved 61 companies and almost 3,000 workers The trial's findings suggest that more than 90% of companies that adopted a four-day working week in the UK will continue.
 Specifically, 18 firms decided to maintain the four-day working week on a permanent basis, and 38 others will continue with the trial.
 Over the trial period, revenue at participating companies rose on average more than a third compared with the same time in 2021, and the number of staff leaving companies fell significantly.

-The 4 days workweek was discussed in House of Lords on 5 September 2022 when Baroness Bennett of Manor Castle questioned if the government is considering the measure especially after Jacob Rees-Mogg announced a crack down on flexitime.
+The four-day workweek was discussed in House of Lords on 5 September 2022 when Baroness Bennett of Manor Castle questioned if the government is considering the measure especially after Jacob Rees-Mogg announced a crackdown on flexitime.
 Lord Callanan emphasised that government is assessing the measure.

-According to Peter Dowd, Labour MP for Bootle in Merseyside, cutting the number of hours worked each week to 32 would provide "every British worker the chance of moving to a four-day week."
-Dowd stated: "I am introducing this legislation because we're long overdue a shorter working week".
+According to Peter Dowd MP, cutting the number of hours worked each week to 32 would provide "every British worker the chance of moving to a four-day week", as he introduced a bill to this effect.
 The bill to mandate 4 days workweek was debated in the House of Commons on October 18, 2022.
-Before it can become law, it must successfully pass through a number of phases.
+The bill lapsed without moving to the committee stages or to the Lords, so it never became law, and would need to be reintroduced before having a possibility of being law.

 In September 2023 the Scottish government announced the trial of a four-day working week by the end of 2023.